-In preparation for our trip, we learned first hand that figuring out what to pack for a trip to the Galapagos can be tricky, so allow us to share some advice based on our own experience.
+In preparation for our trip, we learned first-hand that figuring out what to pack for a trip to the Galapagos can be tricky!
+So allow us to share some packing tips based on our own experience.

 Prepare for Hot Weather…

 If you happen to come during the shoulder season (March – May), the weather can get quite extreme, with daily highs reaching 30+C. The equatorial sun is extremely strong so having the right travel gear is no joke.

 … And Cold Water

-Despite the high land temperatures the Humboldt currents keep water in the Galápagos colder than you might expect.
+Despite the high land temperatures, the Humboldt currents keep water in the Galápagos colder than you might expect.

-In the cool/dry season (June to December), the temperature often drops below 18C and even in the warmest months it rarely goes beyond 22-23C.
+In the cool/dry season (June to December), the temperature often drops below 18C and even in the warmest months, it rarely goes beyond 22-23C.

 Packing light will help minimize the hassle of unpacking and repacking and also lighten the load when you have to carry your bags onto the ferry or to a private transfer boat.
-You don’t need much for exploring the islands, so a carry on size backpack/bag should be more than enough.
+You don’t need much for exploring the islands, so a carry-on size backpack/bag should be more than enough.

-Our Suggested Galápagos Packing List
+Our Suggested Galapagos Packing List

 Unlike many other destinations, shopping options in the Galápagos are very limited and can only be found on Santa Cruz island, so it’s extra important to think through what you need to bring before departure.

-2 x Bathing Suits/Swim Shorts – you’ll be in and out of the water daily, often multiple times a day, so a few good pairs of bathing suits are definitely needed for this type of trip.
+2 x Bathing Suits/Swim Shorts – You’ll be in and out of the water daily, often multiple times a day, so a few good pairs of bathing suits are definitely needed for this type of trip.
 You’ll want to invest in a style that’s practical for activities like kayaking, diving, snorkeling, and paddle boarding.